sourcegraph/about/handbook/talent/types_of_interviews.md

 - Duration: 30-minutes is average, but sometimes these are longer.
 - Details: during this stage in the interview process, the Hiring Manager will introduce themself, get to know you, and answer any initial questions you may have.
 This stage is meant to be conversational and informative for both us and the candidate.
 - Example questions:
-  -  Tell me about a time when you made a critical mistake.
-What happened, and how did you deal with it?
-  -  Tell me about a time when you identified a problem and took the initiative to solve it.
+  -  Tell me how you would describe Sourcegraph to a friend.
+  -  Why are you a good fit for our open role?
+  -  What would make you a successful teammate?
+  -  Role specific questions...

 ## Resume deep dive
 - Interviewer(s): the hiring manager or a peer leads the Resume deep dive, and sometimes there is another teammate who shadows the interview.